hikhvar/mqtt2prometheus/Readme.md

 This exporter is an analog to the [Prometheus Pushgateway](https://github.com/prometheus/pushgateway).
 Clients can push metrics via MQTT to an MQTT Broker.
 This exporter subscribes to the broker and publish the received messages as prometheus metrics.
 I wrote this exporter to publish metrics from small embedded sensors based on the NodeMCU to prometheus.
+The used arduino scetch can be found in the [dht22tomqtt](https://github.com/hikhvar/dht22tomqtt) repository.

 ## Assumptions about Messages and Topics
 This exporter makes some assumptions about the message format and MQTT topics.
 This exporter assumes that each